 Risk Factors for Premature Babies

-Contact Our Miami ROP Lawyers for Help in South Florida
+Contact Our Florida ROP Lawyers for Help in South Florida

 Babies born prematurely are at a significantly higher risk for a number of health complications than full-term babies.
 If you or a loved one recently gave birth to a pre-term baby, you may be overwhelmed by existing medical complications, as well as the number of potential medical complications that your child could experience.
 One significant risk for pre-term babies is retinopathy of prematurity (ROP)-which can lead to vision impairment and even blindness.
 All pre-term babies should be proactively screened for ROP.